megaproes/simple_thread_pool/README.md

-Certainly!
-Here's a shorter version of the README.md file:

 # SimpleThreadPool

-SimpleThreadPool is a C++ header-only library that provides a basic implementation of a thread pool.
+SimpleThreadPool is a C++ header-only simple library that provides a basic implementation of a thread pool.
 It allows you to easily distribute tasks across multiple threads for concurrent execution.

 ## Usage